pratz222/STM32-Bare-Metal-Programming/README.md

 # STM32-programming-using-Bare-Metal-Programming
-STM32 programming using Bare-metal Programming
+STM32 programming using Bare-metal Programming.

+Boards that might be used in the above codes are:
+※ STM32F103C8T6
+※ STM32F446RE
+※ STM32F407VG